Daru, Papua Niugini - Things to Do in Daru

 Insider Tips

-Respect local customs by dressing modestly and asking permission before photographing people or entering villages
+Respect local customs and always ask permission before photographing people or entering village areas, as traditional protocols are still strongly observed

 Explore Activities in Daru